thevortexcloud/WallpaperManager/README.md

+**NOTE**: If you are viewing this repo on github, you should know it is a simply a mirror of the repo that is hosted on a private gitlab.
+That said bug reports and what not are welcome.

 # Introduction

 This is a program for tagging and managing a large collection of images.
 It is primarily intended to be used desktop